NHC

 Scottish RSLs have been tasked with leading the charge on housing retrofitting, which plays an important role in achieving Scotland’s net zero carbon objective.

-In this session, we will review the challenges and opportunities involved in creating a retrofit strategy for the social housing sector and discuss the route to delivering the wider net zero objectives for RSLs.
+In this session, we reviewed the challenges and opportunities involved in creating a retrofit strategy for the social housing sector and discussed the route to delivering the wider net zero objectives for RSLs.

 People in Housing